SMcLeaish/coordextract/README.md

 # coordextract
 coordextract is a Python library and CLI tool for converting data from GPX files into pydantic models for further processesing.
-It was designed to be used as a FastAPI serviceIt adds a MGRS conversion feature to the pydantic model enforces validation using  pydantic validators.
-The CLI tool can be used to convert GPX files to JSON strings or files.
+It was designed to be used as a FastAPI service.

+While building the pydantic model it verifies that the points are legitimate and does MGRS conversion which is added to the model as a new field.

+The CLI tool will output the model as a JSON string or file.

 ## Features